Traffic-Light-Optimization/traffic-light-optimization/README.md

 - You can use 'pip install stable_baselines3'

 ### Paste the relative path to the network and route files you want to run
-- Within 'Single_Agent_Train.py' and 'Single_Agent_Simulation.py', replace the net_file and route_file arguments with your corresponsing files.
+- Within the training and simulation code, replace the net_file and route_file arguments with your corresponsing files.
 - The example that is currently being used is a single intersection from the nets folder.

-### Run
+### Training and Simulating
-- Use the command 'python Single_Agent_Simulation.py'
+- Run the training files first to train and save a model as a zip file
+- You can then run the simulation files to load those saved models and evaluate them

 ### For a better explanation of the code, checkout the sumo-rl documentation
 - https://lucasalegre.github.io/sumo-rl/documentation/sumo_env/